zhaori96/krot/README.md

 # Contribution
 We welcome and appreciate contributions from the community!
-If you find any issues, have new features to propose, or want to improve the documentation, feel free to contribute to the KR project.
+If you find any issues, have new features to propose, or want to improve the documentation, feel free to contribute to the krot project.